junyilou/a-life-of-logic-helper/README-EN.md

 * After filling according to the rules, the amount of 0s and 1s are not the same. (checked by two ifs)
 * After filling according to the rules, there are some same rows or columns. (checked by a for loop with two ifs)

 In the above cases, chacuo() will return 1, which will cause the function to rollback its guess and output 'Impossible'.
-Since not 0 can't be filled, then only can 1, so the blank will be filled to 1.
+Since now 0 can't be filled, then only can 1, so the blank will be filled to 1.
 So on, loop until the result doesn't change.

 #### Step 3: